bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-selection.md

 You can use a built-in implementation for a particular protocol by using `--*-impl` flags.
 E.g. `--kafka-impl sarama` tells the tool to use **Sarama** implementation for Kafka protocol instead of default **franz-go**.

-It's possible to generate the implementation only, without other code.
-This is useful when you need just a sample implementation for a protocol, e.g. to make your own based on it.
+It's possible to generate the implementation only without other code.
+This is useful when you need just a sample implementation for a protocol, e.g., to make your own based on it.
 Use the `implementation` subcommand:
 `go-asyncapi generate implementation kafka sarama`.

 Full list of supported implementations can be found in the